 Photographs by Paul Rocheleau

 Believe it or not, this one is actually a “new old house” in the hills of western Massachusetts.
 Chip, the owner, developed plans for the Georgian-style dwelling with McKie Wing Roth Jr., a well-known designer of reproduction homes who passed away in 2012.
 “I liked Roth’s body of work—and we worked together on this design for over a year, mostly through photographs and email,” Chip explains.
-“We created spaces around my inherited rugs and furniture.
+“We created spaces around my inherited rugs and antique furniture.
 I did meet him once, in person, in Maine.”

 The house was built by Victor Morrill Carpentry on land purchased in 2002; actual construction started in 2005 and took about two and a half years.
 The foundation hole had to be blasted, which yielded many tons of large, flat Goshen stone.
 The stone was used for exterior steps, retaining walls, walkways, patios, and two fireplace hearths.
 (The house has six working fireplaces.)